hanabi/hanabi.github.io/Reference.md

 ### The Layered Finesse

 - Normally, a *Finesse* promises the exact copy of the card on *Finesse Position*.
 However, as long as all of the cards leading to the card are playable, you can still promise the exact copy of the card.
-We do **not** consider this to be a "lie", since the blind-playing player does indeed have the true copy of the card.
+We do **not** consider this to be a *Lie*, since the blind-playing player does indeed have the true copy of the card.
 - We call this a *Layered Finesse* because the intended *Finesse* blind-play target is "layered" behind other playable cards.

 <img src="https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/layered_finesse.png" alt="Layered Finesse Example" width="400">